 In addition to hazard identification, ADS performs regular risk assessments to ensure a safe work environment for employees.
-In fiscal 2021, we completed a facility risk assessment at each of our Focus Few facilities with engineering corrective actions on track for completion.
-"Focus few" facilities are those facilities that exhibit a higher risk for employee safety.
+In Fiscal 2022, we continued to track the action items from the risk assessments previously completed at the Focus Few facilities to completion.
+"Focus few"

+facilities are those facilities that exhibit a higher risk for employee safety.
 All sites identified as "Focus Few" sites receive additional attention to improve employee safety.